-France allows visitors with Indian-made AstraZeneca vaccine

-PARIS (AP) — France will allow international travelers who have had AstraZeneca’s Indian-manufactured vaccine into the country starting Sunday.

-At the same time, France is tightening border checks to control the spread of the delta variant and protect hospitals, according to a statement from the prime minister Saturday.
+France: Thousands protest against vaccination, COVID passes

+The measures have prompted record numbers of people to sign up for vaccinations in recent days — but have also prompted anger among some groups.

+Meanwhile, the French government announced tightened border controls starting Sunday, but also said it would allow in travelers from anywhere in the world who have been fully vaccinated.
+That includes people who received AstraZeneca’s Indian-manufactured vaccine, and not just AstraZeneca vaccines made in Europe.

-The move to accept visitors vaccinated with AstraZeneca’s vaccine made by India’s Serum Institute came after a global outcry over the fact that the European Union’s COVID-19 certificate only recognizes AstraZeneca vaccines manufactured in Europe.
+The move to start accepting visitors vaccinated with AstraZeneca’s vaccine made by India’s Serum Institute came after a global outcry over the fact that the European Union’s COVID-19 certificate only recognizes AstraZeneca vaccines manufactured in Europe.

-Several other EU countries already accept the Indian version, which is notably used in the U.K. and around Africa.
+Several other EU countries already recognize the Indian version, which is used in the U.K. and around Africa.
 The varied rules from each country have further complicated this summer’s travel season.

-France still doesn’t recognize vaccinations by Chinese or Russian vaccines, only those authorized by the EU drug regulator: those made by Pfizer/BioNTech, Moderna, Johnson&Johnson and AstraZeneca.
+France still doesn’t recognize the COVID-19 vaccines made in China or Russia, only the ones authorized by the EU drug regulator: those made by Pfizer/BioNTech, Moderna, Johnson & Johnson and AstraZeneca.

 Starting Sunday, France will also start requiring anyone who isn’t vaccinated arriving from Britain, Spain, Portugal, the Netherlands, Greece or Cyprus to present a negative test less than 24 hours old to cross French borders.

-Tunisia, Indonesia, Cuba and Mozambique have now been added to France’s “red list” of countries with high virus risk, according to Saturday’s statement.
-However, France will now accept travelers from any red list countries if they are fully vaccinated.
+The government also added Tunisia, Indonesia, Cuba and Mozambique to France’s “red list” of countries with high virus risk, according to Saturday’s statement.
+However, France now will grant entry to travelers from any red list countries if they are fully vaccinated.

-France also shortened the time frame for when a person is considered fully vaccinated after the second dose, to one week instead of two.

-As infections climb anew, French President Emmanuel Macron this week ordered all health workers to get vaccinated by Sept.
-15 and announced that special COVID-19 passes will be required in all restaurants, bars, hospitals, shopping malls, trains, and planes.
-To get a pass, people must be fully vaccinated, have recently recovered from the virus, or have a fresh negative virus test.

 Follow AP’s pandemic coverage at: